Deval12345/Advanced-Python-Coding-Exercises-List/Interactive delievary/speech_source_1.md

 ### CONCEPT 1.2

-len of x maps to x dot special dunder method len.
+len of any object maps to dunder method len call of that object

 ### EXAMPLE 1.2